rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass.md

 Set this to the password for the new admin user.

-### ConnectTimeout

-You may configure the timeout for LDAP connects if necessary.
-The default is 10.0 seconds and should be more than sufficient.

 ## Scenarios

 ### VMware vCenter Server 6.7 virtual appliance on ESXi